afacade/cse15l-lab-report/lab1.md

 * Download the most recent stable build by clicking in the box marked in red.
 ![img](Screen Shot 2023-04-24 at 9.17.52 PM.png)
-* Next, extract the application from the zip file you just download and run it.
+* Next, extract the application from the zip file you've downloaded and run it.
 * You're done, VSCode should set up the default environment automatically!

 Aftewards your VSCode should look like this